 It is basically the best one for indoors recording thanks to its increased ISO capacity and low image noise, but it’s still a camera you would need to use with good lighting.

-This one is the improved version of the cheaper Canon VIXIA HF R700.
+This one is the improved version of the cheaper Canon VIXIA HF R800.

 Even though camcorders are not the best type of camera for low-light recording, this one does a better job than others at this price range.
-Its price for the image quality is really good, especially when talking about the R700, which is cheaper because it doesn’t include 32GB of internal storage.
+Its price for the image quality is probably the best on the market.

 It is a really light camcorder with flip touchscreen, WiFi and decent battery life.

 One of its best features is the fast lens: f1.8 at wide will help you a lot in low light.
 It will also give that cool blurred background effect everyone loves, as long as you set the minimum zoom.